david-fischer/Anki_CardGen/README.md

 * Definition

 Currently supported languages:
-* Brazilian Portuguese
+* **Brazilian Portuguese**

 ## ❓ About
 Anki is a powerful tool for reviewing flash cards, in particular for language learning.
-While having flash cards with multiple cues (image, audio, example, ...) is beneficial, one does not want to spend a large amount of time in the creation.
+Having flash cards with multiple cues (image, audio, example-sentence, ...) is beneficial, but one does not want to spend a large amount of time in the creation.
 This project aims to provide the solution to this process by automatically downloading and processing data for a given word in the target language.
 Then it offers the user a choice of various options for the content of the card.
 This allows quick generation of high-quality, personalized cards.

 ## 🏗 Current State